hbaltz/TSI_Architecture/Py3DTiles & LOPoCs.md

 ## LOPoCs

-Source : https://github.com/LI3DS/lopocs : Installation, use & API
+Source : https://github.com/LI3DS/lopocs : Installation, Use & API
 <br/>
 It is a Point Cloud server in Python and trhe only 3DTiles server.
 It loads Point Cloud from Postgis (with pgpointcloud extension) in Cesium (3DTiles), iTowns2 (Greyhound), Potree viewer (Greyhound).